Discworld (world): Überwald

 Überwald ([ˈyːbɐvalt]) is a region located near the foot of the Ramtops, farther from Ankh-Morpork than Lancre is.

 Its name is German for "over the woods", a play on Transylvania (which is Latin for "across the woods" - a name actually used for Transylvania in some 13th century writings).
 The region is based less on the real Eastern Europe, and more on the Hammer Horror stereotype of the area.
 In keeping with the Discworld's affinity for narrative, Überwald's climate and conditions contrive to fulfill human expectations: for example, Überwaldian thunderclaps occur whenever someone makes a particularly forceful pronouncement.
 In The Truth this phenomenon is referred to as "psychotropic weather".

 The spelling of the German-language word is certainly "Überwald".
 The usage in some of the books is uneven, but the later narratives use "Uberwald" exclusively.
 In Carpe Jugulum, Pratchett writes:

 The region was previously united under the rule of the Unholy Empire (a play on the Holy Roman Empire), which had a two-headed bat as its symbol (a play on the double headed eagle).
 The Empire has long since collapsed leaving the area fragmented, chaotic, and under the rule of lore, not law.

 Although Überwald has a large human population, they play a secondary role in the region's history.
 It is ruled by dwarfs, vampires, and werewolves.
 Sergeant (later Captain) Angua of the Ankh-Morpork City Watch is from an old aristocratic family of Überwald werewolves.
 While there are indeed a number of human barons, they all tend to be uninterested in politics, preferring instead to dabble in experimental surgery and "Meddling In Things Man Was Not Meant To Wot Of," each with the help of their personal Igors.

 From the 'Diet of Bugs' (a play on the Diet of Worms) onwards garlic and silver were considered contraband across Überwald until the events of The Fifth Elephant; the undead simply promised they would not be needed.
 Apparently this system left something to be desired.
+However, following interference by werewolves in the coronation of the Low King of the Dwarfs, dwarfish restrictions on silver mining were lifted.